petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/creating-claritys-commerce-content.md

 1. Click *Add* to finish creating your channel.

+   !!! note
-   **Note**: To use a channel to sell products, you must link it to a site.
+       To use a channel to sell products, you must link it to a site.

 1. Go to the *Type* tab and click *Select Site*.